thoughtworks-jumpstart/jumpstart/front-end-web-development/react/README.md

 ## What is React?

-React is a declarative, efficient, and flexible JavaScript library for building user interfaces.
+React is a declarative, efficient, and flexible JavaScript library for building [Single Page Application(SPA)](https://medium.com/@pshrmn/demystifying-single-page-applications-3068d0555d46).
 It allows you to create front-end applications through the creation of reusable, decoupled and testable components.

 ## What can I build with React?